Tough Questions And Real Drinks: YES or NO | Isabel Brown

 the one thing I can tell you about trad wives, they're not on TikTok.

-They don't live, okay?
+They don't live.
+Okay.

 Which there's nothing wrong with.
+Let me just say this.

-Let me just say this: there's nothing wrong with promoting traditional values as a woman on social media.
+There's nothing wrong with promoting traditional values as a woman on social media.
+Yeah, yeah, yeah.

-Yes, that's an important thing.
+Yes.
+That's an important thing.

-You are an educator, you are an inspiration
+You are an educator.
+You are an inspiration

-to many, but you can't
+to many, but you can't.

-be that thing.
+You can't be that thing.
+Yeah, that's right.

 Amen.
+All right.

 Let's reset.

 Michael.
+Yes.

 Can you be a political and cultural warrior if you're losing the battle with your own metabolism?
+If you're losing the battle, what is he even insinuating?

 If you're fat enough, if you're a fatty.